pxlBlck - All information for testers of the latest pre-release

 "Value_id" enters the value you want to configure here.
 You can find an overview below

-“Value” can have the values zero to three.
-Zero sets the selected truth value to “false”, one sets it to “true” and two toggles the value in question.
+"Value" can have the values zero to three.
+Zero sets the selected truth value to false, one sets it to true, and two toggles that value.
 Toggle here means that it changes the value to the opposite.
 (So zero becomes one and vice versa).

 Parameter Description: